myrne/explorer/README.md

 `cb` gets called with `(err, nsObject)`. `nsObject` is the root node of a namespace structure where each node has properties named after the name subdirectories it contains, the value being another directory node.

-This is useful when you use a hierarchical global namespace for your application componentns and the folder structure of your application closely matches the namespace, you use.
+This is useful when you use a hierarchical global namespace for your application components and the folder structure of your application closely matches the namespace you use.
 You may want to recursively change the property names with a tool like [tower-strcase](https://npmjs.org/package/tower-strcase) or [change-case](https://npmjs.org/package/change-case).

 ## Options